 During winter, they can make rooms feel more lively and cheerful, adding pops of beautiful green shades.
 The always popular fiddle leaf fig tree is a great option, with its striking leaves creating a focal point.

 An easy way to avoid the winter blues while being home is by infusing your living spaces with bright colors and bold patterns.
-You can achieve this with throw blankets, patterned pillows, and exciting floor rugs.
+You can achieve this with throw blankets, patterned pillows, exciting floor rugs, or even a custom corner cabinet.

 Regardless of where you live, winter brings far fewer hours of daylight.
 Because of this, it is essential to ensure you maintain bright and inviting living spaces despite the darkness outside.